 The Parks Canada Shuttle

-To accommodate high visitation to Lake Louise and Moraine Lake, Parks Canada runs a shuttle system, which allow more people to visit these highly coveted areas.
-The shuttles only circulate within the Lake Louise area, departing from the Park and Ride at Lake Louise Ski Resort, so are best suited to those driving into this area.
+To accommodate high visitation to Lake Louise and Moraine Lake, Parks Canada runs a shuttle system, which allows more people to visit these highly coveted areas.
+The shuttles only circulate within the Lake Louise Area, departing from the Park and Ride at Lake Louise Ski Resort (GPS POINT), so are best suited to those driving into this area.

 If busing from Banff, opting for a Roam Transit Super Pass will grant access to the Parks Canada Lake Connector Shuttle between Lake Louise and Moraine Lake.
 You would not need a separate reservation through Parks Canada.
 Connector shuttles are boarded on a first-come first-served basis to ticket and pass holders.
 You can read all about the shuttles below: